topherhunt/cheatsheets/unix.md

     for f in *.mp3; do echo "file '$f'" >> filesToConcatenate.txt; done ffmpeg -f concat -safe 0 -i filesToConcatenate.txt -c copy concatenated.mp3

+Convert a .webm video (eg. captured stream) to an .mp4 video, scaled, and set framerate:

+    # .webm can be fragile; the following options improve conversion speed & quality:
+    # -r: sets the output video framerate (60fps is only a bit larger on disk than 30fps)
+    # -vf: sets the output video resolution
+    # -vbr: specify varible audio bitrate (5 = highest quality)
+    # -c: specify the audio codec libfdk_aac (much higher quality than the default codec)
+    # (May need to recompile ffmpeg: http://trac.ffmpeg.org/wiki/CompilationGuide/macOS)
+    # To TEST conversion with a small clip, add output flags -ss 00:02:00.0 -t 00:00:20.0
+    ffmpeg -i "file.webm" -r 60 -vf scale=800:600 -c:a libfdk_aac -vbr 5 mp4/file.mp4

+How to clip a .mp4 file without decoding & re-encoding:

+    # -c copy: skip decoding & re-encoding (same encoding will be used)
+    # -ss 00:02:00.0 -t 00:00:20.0: start at 2 mins 0 secs, and cut after 20 secs.
+    ffmpeg -i "file.mp4" -c copy -ss 00:02:40.0 -t 00:02:25.0 file-clipped.mp4

+Use https://github.com/deezer/spleeter or https://splitter.ai/ to separate a song into stems.

 ## Searching & listing files